devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 > [!NOTE]
 > The Longpress command requires installation of a XPPYthon3 plugin in X-Plane to circumvent a few X-Plane UDP limitations.

+## Events

+PushEvent

+Only PushEvent can be used to trigger Longpress Activation since both press and release events are necessary to estimate the timing between both events.

 ## Attributes